-Electronic communications, in general, are regulated by the Information and Communication Technologies Authority (ICTA), established in accordance with Law on Electronic Communications.
-Per the Law on Electronic ecamlibel@turunc.av.tr
+Electronic communications, in general, are regulated by the Information and Communication Technologies Authority (ICTA), established under Law on Electronic Communications.
+Per the Law on Electronic Communications, the ICTA regulates and supervises the processing and protection of personal data acquired via electronic means.